 “What causes sarcoma?”

-On Thursday 8 September, 71 scientific minds from all over the world gathered at the Royal Society of Chemistry to discuss what causes sarcoma.
-Hosted by Sarcoma UK, it was our first ever sarcoma basic science symposium and in attendance were researchers and scientists, including Principal Investigators, and Post-Doc and PhD students.
+On 8 September 2016, 71 scientific minds from all over the world gathered at the Royal Society of Chemistry to discuss what causes sarcoma.
+Hosted by Sarcoma UK, the gathering was our first ever sarcoma basic science symposium.
+In attendance were researchers and scientists, including Principal Investigators, postdoctoral researchers and PhD students.

 Our Director of Research, Sarah McDonald, said, "We aim for this to be a lightning rod moment in working towards ending the causes of sarcoma.
 I am excited to see what the researchers do next and how Sarcoma UK can support this.
 The Sayako Grace Robinson Studentships will grow the research leaders of the future in sarcoma.”